Ventata/API/endpoints/orders.md

 To create many orders in our system, send an array of orders in the content of a POST request as json or xml to the subresource "list".
 In this example, we are using json.

+Do not send more than 50 orders in a single call.
+Break them up into multiple calls.

 **Request**
 <pre>
 POST https://api.ventata.com/order/list?ApiKey={YourStoreAPIKey}